 Keep longevity in mind

-Keep interactive content simple and design for repeated use.
-Ask yourself a question: “will the animation get annoying on the 100th use, or is it universally clear and unobtrusive?”
+Keep interactive content simple and designed for repeated use.
+Ask yourself a question: “Will this animation get annoying on the 100th use, or is it universally clear and unobtrusive?”

-Done right, animation has a huge impact on user experience.
+Done right, animation has a huge impact on an app’s UX design.
 It can turn a digital product from a sequence of static screens, into carefully choreographed dynamic experiences that keep your users coming back again and again.

 How have you used mobile app animation to improve your app’s UI and UX?
 Let us know in the comments section below!